okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

 1. Click the **Provisioning** tab, then in the main panel click **Configure API Integration**.
 Select the **Enable API Integration** checkbox.
   Enter the base URL for your SCIM server.
   Configure the credential options based on the previously chosen authentication method:
-    * Basic Auth: Enter the username and password for the account that handles the create, update, and deprovisioning actions of your SCIM implementation.
+    * Basic Auth: Enter the username and password for the account that handles the create, update, and deprovision actions of your SCIM implementation.
     * HTTP Header: Enter a bearer token for accessing your SCIM implementation.
     * OAuth: Enter the OAuth token for accessing your SCIM implementation.